Skip to content

 Floating Superconductors

-When a superconductor is put close to a strong magnet, it will lock into the position where it has been put.
-It will neither fall nor rise.
-It will not slide off to the side.
-It will remain where it is relative to the magnetic field.
+When superconductors are put close to strong magnets, they lock into the positions where they have been put.
+They will neither fall nor rise.
+Nor will they slide off to the side.
+They will remain where they were placed relative to the magnetic fields.

-If the magnet is laid out like a rail in one direction, the superconductor will move freely in the direction of the rail while resisting any other motion.
+If magnets are laid out like a rail in one direction, superconductors will move freely in the direction of the rail while resisting any other motion.

-The simple explanation for this is that the current induced into a superconductor by a magnetic field will produce an equal and opposite magnetic field that resists any change in position relative to the magnet.
+The simple explanation for this is that currents induced into superconductors by magnetic fields will produce equal and opposite magnetic fields that resists any change in position relative to the magnets.

 This explanation requires no quantum physics.
 Standard electromagnetic theory is all that’s needed.
 Move forward to 3:15 in the simple explanation, and the whole thing is explained in a few sentences.